-Are there important distinctions between presenting online and presenting face-to-face, in person, in the same room as your audience?
+There are important distinctions between presenting online and presenting face-to-face, in person and in the same room as your audience.

-We’ve done a lot of thinking about this recently as we are coaching business presenting far more online currently, than face-to-face, and the answer to us seems to be that there are many differences between the two, but they are mostly ones of which we are not even conscious!
+We’ve done a lot of thinking about this recently as we are coaching business people to present online far more than face-to-face currently, and we’ve found that there are many differences between the two, but they are mostly ones of which we are not even conscious!

 However, when we do become conscious of the differences between presenting online and presenting face-to-face, we believe it really helps us get to grips with presenting online more fluently, confidently and persuasively.
 Which, of course, most of us are now having to do much more regularly than we did.

-So, we hope our 10 thoughts that follow might be useful in helping you become a better, more engaging, online presenter.
+So, we hope our 10 thoughts that follow might be useful in helping you become a better, more fluent, more engaging, online presenter.

-1. We don’t know how much we’re missing presenting online
+1. We don’t know how much we’re missing when presenting online

 In his book, “Strangers to Ourselves”, Timothy Wilson notes that the brain can absorb about 11 million pieces of information a second!
 But it only consciously processes about 40 of these.
 Leaving our ‘unconscious’ brain to handle the rest.

 In a business presentation situation this means our brains are harvesting thousands of subtle, ‘hidden’ signals from and about the presenter, which we unconsciously use to form general impressions about them, such as, “She’s confident” or “He’s arrogant.”